posigit/gun/netlify-deployment.md

 1. Check for TypeScript errors
 2. Verify Next.js compatibility with Netlify
 3. Ensure all dependencies are correctly installed
+4. Examine build logs in the Netlify dashboard

 ## Continuous Deployment